browser-network/network/README.md

   just go ahead and send directly to that address instead of broadcasting to everyone.
 * Log message config param - toggle for whether to respect log messages.
 Might be a security vulnerability.
+* Ability to export an offer/answer into an easily exchanged, reasonably sized string.
+  This would allow any switch at all to be used to create a connection, easily, breaking the reliance on any specific switchboard.
+* Mask sdp information.
+Since we are sending sdp info to an address, we can use public key encryption with a diffie helman key exchange to encrypt the sdp info so that only the destination address can read it.
+Note that this is done, there should be a note about it specifically not being encrypted in an insecure network.
+There are two instances right now where the network leaks IP addresses within that big SDP string.
+The first is when two nodes are negotiating a connection via messages on the network, everybody can see their IPs.
+This isn't that severe because if you're joining the network, I guess you kind of expect to see other people's IPs.
+  However, it'll be more secure this way.
+The second is the switchboard currently has a feature whereby you can get everything on the switchboard's books.
+This is super handy for dev information but as it stands it leaks everybody's IP, even to people who aren't trying to join the network.
+That endpoint should either be removed or the sdp info should be encrypted.